 We expect other companies to seek approval to manufacture and market biosimilar versions of Neulasta, Humira, Enbrel, Lucentis or Eylea.
 If other biosimilars of Neulasta, Humira, Enbrel, Lucentis or Eylea are approved and successfully commercialized before UDENYCA®, CHS-1420, CHS-0214, CHS-3351 or CHS-2020, respectively, we may never achieve meaningful market share for these products, our revenue would be reduced and, as a result, our business, prospects and financial condition could suffer.
 For instance, Mylan received FDA approval for its pegfilgrastim biosimilar in June 2018, and in July 2018, Mylan initiated the commercialization in the U.S. of this biosimilar.
-Furthermore, in July 2018, the Committee for Medicinal Products for Human Use ("CHMP") of the EMA has adopted positive opinions for the marketing authorization of UDENYCA® and a pegfilgrastim biosimilar candidate from Intas and in September 2018, the CHMP has adopted positive opinions for three additional pegfilgrastim biosimilar candidates from Sandoz, Mylan and Cinfa.
+Furthermore, in October 2018, the EC granted marketing authorization to UDENYCA® and to a pegfilgrastim biosimilar candidate from Intas.
+In November and December 2018, the EC granted marketing authorizations to three additional pegfilgrastim biosimilar candidates from Sandoz, Mylan and Cinfa.
+In June 2019, the EU granted marketing authorization to a pegfilgrastim biosimilar candidate from USV Biologics.